bcgov/fbp-go/README.md

 NOTE: also had to up flutterVersionCode  in android\app\build.gradle

 Make sure you have a way to sign it!
+You need to have your upload-keystore.jks configured in android/key.properties

 ```
 flutter build appbundle --release